erinepolley/Front-End-Capstone/README.md

 # Bike Stash: NSS Front End Capstone
-This application allows users see where bike racks are located in Nashville.
+This application that shows on a map where bike racks are located in Nashville.
 Data is crowd-sourced by users and stored in JSON.
 The user can log in and add, edit, and delete bike racks they have seen around town.
 A map on the home page shows the user where  ALL the added racks are, not just theirs.

 ## Why I Made This
 I love to ride my bike around Nashville.
 I wanted to make it easier on myself and my fellow bike lovers to get around town, as well as make Nashville a little bit more bike friendly.
 It would be nice to see if wherever I'm going has a bike rack, or if I'm going to have to ride around for a minute and lock my bike to a random parking meter/skinny tree/wrought iron fence.